trivago/gollum/docs/src/gen/formatter/templatejson.rst

 ============

 This formatter unmarshals the given data as JSON and applies the results to the given go template.
-The given JSON data will be replaced with the rendered template result.
+The JSON data will be replaced with the rendered template result.
 The template language is described in the go documentation: https://golang.org/pkg/text/template/#hdr-Actions